idris-lang/Idris-dev/docs/tutorial/typesfuns.rst

 - Each branch *matches* a value of the same type, and *returns* a value of the same type.

-- The type of the result is "known". i.e. the type of the expression can be determined *without* type checking the ``case``-expression itself.
+- The type of the result is “known”. i.e. the type of the expression can be determined *without* type checking the ``case``-expression itself.